AMANx86/TTS_to_Audiobook_Maker/README.md

 -this will list out all the files in chapters folder it will also mean if this file works then the audiobookmaker.py will also work fine

 #missingchapterfinder.py
--this will find if there are any missing chapters in the( chapters ) folder if there are it will list it out it.
+-this will find if there are any missing chapters in the( chapters ) folder if there are it will list it out it.( detects mp3)

 #missingchaptergenerator.py
--this script will generate the missing chapters that is found by the missingchaptersfinder.py this generates mp3 files
+-this script will generate the missing chapters that is found by the (missingchaptersfinder.py) this generates mp3 files

+#epubtotxt.py
+-as the name suggests it turns whatever epub is feed to it, will become txt

+all the files should be placed in the same folder as the epub